-June 22, 2010 update: Extra thoughts that did not fit in the column, above.
+June 22, 2010 addenda: Extra thoughts that did not fit in the column, above.

-(1) For a vivid example of Empire despoiling an authentic indigenous culture, in 3-D no less, see James Cameron's Avatar.
+(1) James Cameron's blockbuster movie Avatar provides a vivid example of how Empire despoils an authentic indigenous culture, in 3-D no less.

-(2) For proof that this thinking is not just the airy stuff of NGOs but has real-world consequences, see Venezuela under the leadership of Hugo Chávez.
+(2) For proof that this thinking is not just the airy stuff of NGOs but has real-world consequences, watch Venezuela under the leadership of Hugo Chávez.

 Reader comments (48) on this item